Preparing Active Directory for the Cloud

 If you have installed version 1.x on Windows Server 2016 or later then you can upgrade 1.x to 2.x just by running the installer (and a few other things) unless you have a requirement or desire to do a swing migration.
 For example, if you have custom sync rules in place then you might already be in the habit of doing a swing migration and so you should keep to this practice here.

 Azure AD Connect supports the idea of a standby server, installed, and configured but not syncing to Azure AD – this is known as the Staging Server.
-The Staging Server is a good Disaster Recovery option for Azure AD Connect and is also useful for the swing migration as the Staging Server can be upgraded to 2.x, changed into the primary active syncing server (and the other server changed to staging role) and if all is good then upgrading the previous primary sync server.
+The Staging Server is a good Disaster Recovery option for Azure AD Connect and is also useful for the swing migration as the Staging Server can be upgraded to 2.x, changed into the primary active syncing server (and the other server changed to staging role) and if all is good then upgraded to the previous primary sync server.

 This was the process I ran one of my client's deployments recently and which I am going to outline below.
 If you don’t have a staging server or your current deployment is on Windows Server 2012 R2 and earlier then you will need to do a swing migration, but you will migrate to the newly installed server having changed your current active syncing server to staging mode first.